 By Sherry Holmes

-We’ve all encountered grout at some point, whether it’s the grout between tiles in a bathroom, kitchen backsplash or tile flooring.
+We’ve all encountered grout at some point.
+It could be the grout between tiles in a bathroom, kitchen backsplash or tile flooring.
 You don’t have to be a homeowner to either know or be able to identify grout in a home.
 But what you may not know is that grout is not the magic material used to glue down a tile or stone to a surface.
 So if it’s not grout doing the job, what is?
 Hint: It’s also not glue.
 Let me explain thin-set mortars.

 Differences Between Grout and Thin-set Mortar